EduMake/chewy/REMIX.md

 var sWikiaName = 'your_fav_wikia';
 ```

 *   #### 3\.
-Make a list of popular pages on your chosen wikia to help the voice recognition out.
+Find the Catergories of wikia article that fit the intentions.
-Visit [https://yourprojectname.gomix.me/wikia?words](https://yourprojectname.gomix.me/wikia?words) this will print out the popular pages on your wikia and copy those into LIST_OF_PAGES.txt
+*   Open 'examples/apps/wikia/index.js' and change line 8 to be the wikia subdomain you want answers from.

 *   #### 4\.
 Make Alexa ask your questions the way you want
 In 'examples/apps/wikia/index.js' use CTRL+f and find the word 'prompt' (and 'reprompt') to find all the places we set the text for a question and change it so it makes sense for your fandom ).